wandss/FileNetPEAPI/README.md

                             )
 ```
 ***Only documents available in FileNet repository can be attached, therefore the ID for this document must be passed here.
 It is also required to pass the object_store key with the desired 'ObjectStoreName'
-It is also possible to set a subject for this Workflow by passing the parameter: subject with any string you like as value***
+It is also possible to set a subject for this Workflow by passing the parameter: subject with any string you like as value.***

+As shown in this part above, starting (lauching) a workflow relies on many variables.
+Therefore is important to know the workflow that's been started.

+###Commum atributes for any workflows are:
+- wf_name
+- subject
+Any other attribute depends for the workflow.

+##Notes on this program:
+Obviously there are many things to improve at this API (and maybe some bugs) yet, at the state it is now, I do believe it can be shared since I've used it to implement at least trhee other applications and they are working just fine.

+I do hope this API can be useful for those who intends to develop FileNet application.